john30/ebusd-esp/README.md

 If anything goes wrong during these steps, the LED will turn off.
 So everything is fine only if the LED is on permanently at full or less brightness.

 ### LED in mixed software D1 + TX1 D4 eBUS RX+TX PIN mode
-When the RX+TX PIN mode is set to mixed software D1 + TX1 D4 mode, the onboard LED will blink when something is sent actively from the Wemos on the eBUS only.
+When the RX+TX PIN mode is set to mixed software D1 + TX1 D4 mode, the onboard LED will blink when something is sent actively from the board on the eBUS only.

 ## PINs